N-dimensional maximum-entropy tomography via particle sampling: Methods

-where $\Theta$ is the Heaviside step function.
-Next, for each measurement index $k$, we set the $k$th component function $h_k$ equal to the right-hand side of Eq.~\eqref{eq:ment_consistency}, then immediately uses the new $h_k$ to update $h_{k + 1}$.
+where the superscript represents the iteration number.
+Next, for each measurement index $k$, $h_k$ is set equal to the right-hand side of Eq.~\eqref{eq:ment_consistency}.
+The new value is immediately used to update $h_{k + 1}$.
 In other words, for each iteration $i$ and measurement index $k$, \begin{widetext}

-The iterations may be written in a more convenient and interpretable form by dividing Eq.~\eqref{eq:ment_update_v1} by $h_k^{(i)}$:
+The iterations may be written in a more interpretable form by dividing Eq.~\eqref{eq:ment_update_v1} by $h_k^{(i)}$: